 Fitzgerald moved to Los Angeles permanently in 1937 for what he expected would be easy money in scriptwriting.
 In a letter to his daughter two years later, he wrote: “I’m convinced that maybe they’re not going to make me Czar of the industry right away, as I thought 10 months ago.”
 He joked that he was “willing to compromise for Assistant Czar.”

 In fact, Fitzgerald was paid well—usually $1,000 a week according to Some Sort of Epic Grandeur, a biography of the writer by Matthew J. Bruccoli—to work on A-list scripts, but felt the money was never enough and that the work was beneath him.
 His only screen credit, Three Comrades, for which Fitzgerald wrote the screenplay, was a hit, but he is said to have remained disappointed.
 Eventually, due in part to the off-the-wagon benders for which Fitzgerald is also remembered, his script work dried up.
-(In 1939, he did revision work on the screenplay for Gone With The Wind but argued with the film’s producers about plot points, including Scarlett O’Hara’s abortion.)
+(In 1939, he did revision work on the screenplay for Gone With The Wind but argued with the film’s producers about certain plot points.)

 Fitzgerald spent much of his time in Los Angeles shut in at his Malibu beach house or his Encino residence, writing and avoiding alcohol, but he got out sometimes, too.
 Here’s where:

 The Ambassador Hotel

 According to Bruccoli, Fitzgerald made The Ambassador Hotel his home 41 years before Robert F. Kennedy was assassinated at the Mid-Wilshire hotel in 1968.
 It was demolished in 2005 and has been replaced with the Robert F. Kennedy Community Schools.

 Garden of Allah